Jlpalus/prompt-library/README.md

-# prompt-library
+# Welcome to JP's Prompt Library

-JP's master LLM prompt library
+Jump to the [Table of Contents](TOC.md) for easy navigation.